nik7273/nik7273/README.md

 - 👋 Hi, I’m Nikhil.
 - 👀 I’m interested in robotics.
-I've mostly worked on robotic planning, but I'm broadly interested in building and understanding end-to-end robotic systems.
+Thus far I've mostly worked on robotic planning and control for humanoids (both manipulation and locomotion) in indoor settings like the home.
+I'm broadly interested in building and understanding end-to-end robotic systems.
-- 🌱 I’m currently learning about legged locomotion for bipedal humanoids.
-Regardless of how necessary it is in the near future, it is an enjoyable, difficult problem to work on.
+- 🌱 I’m currently looking for employment!
+While doing so I've been exploring some ideas in perception.
-- 💞️ I’m looking to collaborate on any project instrumental to scaling robotics, whether it be in the realm of ideas, software or hardware.
+- 💞️ I’m looking to collaborate on any project instrumental to scaling robotics further, whether it be in the realm of ideas, software or hardware.
 - 📫 How to reach me: if you have interesting ideas or questions, email me at devrajn < at > umich.edu

 <!---